system76/docs/_articles/terminal-basics.md

 sudo apt policy [application]
 ```

 This will list information about the package.
-Such as where it is coming from, the version and if an update version is available.
+Such as where it is coming from, the version and if an updated version is available.

 ```
 man sudo